 On Halloween night, all the children on my block were out.
 We had no safety worries.
 We knew every single house on the street would have a treat, almost always candy.
 There was always the disappointing small box of raisins, but that was o.k.
 After we moved to the suburbs, the ante went up, and we received whole candy bars and more expensive loot.

 Needless to say, there was always a lot of candy left over.
 I mean, how much could one child eat?
 We weren't allowed to keep our stash in our rooms (the reason given by my mother -- to protect against bugs and mice), so all the candy was relegated to the kitchen.
 My sister and I noticed it being depleted, but usually too late.
 Most of it found its way into my doctor father's waiting room.
 Other kids who didn't walk those mean streets, knocking on doors, and yelling 'trick or treat' benefited from the fruit of our labor.

 Now as an adult, I buy candy for trick or treaters.
 Every year that candy sits in a bowl by the door -- unloved, uncalled for.
 We don't get a lot of Trick or Treaters where I live.
-Maybe it's the times; maybe it's the Hills.
+Maybe it's the times; maybe it's the hills.
 Several years ago, I started buying only candy that I liked.
 Who wants to be stuck with candy you'll never eat?
 So there's usually a lot of leftover candy at my house.
-I'm sure there is at yours, too, particularly if you have very few goblins and ghosts and Hogwarts pupils who made the Halloween pilgrimage.
+I'm sure there is at yours, too, particularly if you have very few goblins and ghosts and superheroes who made the Halloween pilgrimage.
 Here are several ways to turn that left over candy into culinary delights or needed donations.

 1. Use chopped Candy Corn or chopped Candy Bars in place of chocolate chips in cookies or brownies. (or use both as in this recipe for Candy Corn & Chocolate Chip Cookies from Christina Tosi at NYC's Momfuku)